Machine ID Troubleshooting Guide | Teleport

 Machine ID (with token-based joining) uses a certificate generation counter to detect potentially stolen renewable certificates.
 Each time a bot fetches a new renewable certificate, the Auth Service increments the counter, stores it on the backend, and embeds a copy of the counter in the certificate.

-If the counter embedded in your bot certificate doesn't match the counter stored in Teleport's Auth Server, the renewal will fail and the bot user will be automatically locked.
+If the counter embedded in your bot certificate doesn't match the counter stored in Teleport's Auth Service, the renewal will fail and the bot user will be automatically locked.

 Renewable certificates are exclusively stored in the bot's internal data